-Post-menopausal estrogen depletion is both a significant challenge and an opportunity in antiaging skin care.
+Post-menopausal estrogen depletion is a significant challenge in anti- aging skin care.
 Declining estrogen levels have multiple impacts on both the visible and structural qualities of aging in skin, including accelerated collagen breakdown, decreased elastin, and impaired moisture retention.
 These translate into thinning, loss of elastic recoil, dryness, and wrinkling.
-One answer to this is skin care products that selectively target the beta type of estrogen receptors ($Er\beta$), which are abundant in facial skin.
-Estrogen taken orally does not seem to get into the skin, but topical application risks absorbing too much.
+One answer to this is skin care products that selectively target the beta type of estrogen receptors $(Er\beta)$, which are abundant in facial skin.
+Estrogen taken orally does not get into the skin, but topical application risks absorbing too much.
 Something that stays in the skin without a systemic effect would be the optimal solution.